pulp/pulp_installer/roles/pulp_database_config/README.md

 * `pulp_scripts_dir`: The collection signing service script must exist under this directory with the filename `collection_sign.sh` when `galaxy_create_default_collection_signing_service==true`.

-This role **is tightly coupled** with the required the `galaxy_post_install` role (which is called by pulp_common when galaxy-ng is an installed plugin) and uses some of variables which are documented in that role:
+Like other roles that depend on pulp_common, if galaxy-ng is to be installed as a plugin, this role will depending on the [`galaxy_post_install`](../helper_roles/galaxy_post_install).
+This role also however utilizes some of the galaxy_post_install role's variables in its logic:

 * `galaxy_create_default_collection_signing_service` Defaults to `false`.